If you are a Christian, you are an outsider in this world.

 Philippians 3:20, NIV, "But our citizenship is in heaven.
 And we eagerly await a Savior from there, the Lord Jesus Christ"

 So, Christians, take heart.
 There's no way we can fit in in this sinful world.
-There's no way.
 But one day God will abolish the wicked.
 Then the righteous will get together and strive.
-Then we'll truly fit in.
+There we will be no longer be strangers and foreigners.

 Are you sure you want to delete this post?